Fire Safety Tips

 10 Recommendations for Fire Safety / Prevention

 - Install and maintain smoke detectors per code requirements and maintain them.
-A disabled smoke detector can't save your life!
+A disabled smoke detector cannot save your life!

 - Plan and practice escape: If fire breaks out in your home, you have to get out fast!
 With your family, plan two ways out of every room.
-Fire escape routes must not include elevators, which might take you right to the fire.
+Fire escape routes must not include elevators which may actually take you right to the fire.
 Choose a meeting place outside where everyone will gather.
 Once you are out, stay out!
 At least twice a year, have the whole family practice the escape plan.

 - Space heaters safety: Keep portable and space heaters at least three feet (one meter) from anything that can burn.
-Never leave heaters on when you leave home or go to bed and keep children and pets well away from them.
+Never leave heaters on when you leave home or go to bed; be sure to keep children and pets well away from them.

-- Smoking increases fire risks: Carelessly discarded cigarettes are the leading cause of fire deaths in the United States.
+- Cigarette smoking increases fire risks: Carelessly discarded cigarettes are the leading cause of fire deaths in the United States.
 Never smoke in bed or when you are drowsy!
-Provide large, deep ashtrays for smokers and put water on butts before discarding them.
+Provide large, deep ashtrays for smokers and put water on cigarette butts before discarding them.
 Before going to bed, check under and around sofa cushions for smoldering cigarettes.

 - Matches and lighters are tools: In the hands of a child, matches and lighters are deadly.
-Store them up high where kids can't reach them, preferably in a locked cabinet.
-Teach your children from the start that matches and lighters are tools for adults, not toys for kids.
+Store them up high where kids cannot reach them, preferably in a locked cabinet.
+Teach your children at a young age t that matches and lighters are tools for adults, not toys for kids.
 If children find matches or lighters, they should tell a grown-up immediately.

-- Use electricity safely: If an appliance smokes or has an unusual smell, unplug it immediately and have it repaired.
+- Use electricity safely: If an appliance emits smokes or has an unusual smell, unplug it immediately and have it repaired or replaced.
 Replace any electrical cord that is cracked or frayed.
-Don't overload extension cords or run them under rugs.
-Don't tamper with the fuse box or use fuses of an improper size.
+Don't overload extension cords or run them underneath rugs or carpeting.
+Do not tamper with the fuse box or use improperly sized fuses.

 - Cool a burn: If someone gets burned, immediately place the wound in cool water for 10 to 15 minutes.
 If the burn blisters or chars, see a doctor immediately.

 - Crawl low under smoke: Smoke is dangerous!
 If you encounter smoke, use an alternate escape route.
 If you must exit through smoke, the cleanest air will be several inches off the floor.
-Crawl on your hands and knees to the nearest safe exit.
+Crawl on your hands and knees to avoid the more dangerous smoke and make your way on the floor to the nearest safe exit.

-For additional information about fire safety, please contact the Gloucester Fire Department at (978) 281-9760
+For additional information about fire safety, please contact the Gloucester Fire Department a 978-281-9760.